Some qualitative properties of the solutions of the Magnetohydrodynamic equations for nonlinear bipolar fluids: Introduction

-There are two major problems that arise when studying MHD equations or hydrodynamic equations.
-First, it is well known that the uniqueness of weak solution of the three-dimensional NSE and MHD equations is a very difficult problem.
+There are two major problems that arise when studying the conventional MHD equations or hydrodynamic equations.
+First, it is well known that the uniqueness of weak solution of the three-dimensional NSEand MHD equations is still an open problem.
 As it is always not possible to prove the existence of global attractor in the case of lack uniqueness of solution, this is an obstacle for the investigation of the long-time behavior which is very important for the understanding of some physical features (such as the turbulence in hydrodynamics) of the models.
 We refer, for instance, to \cite{BABIN+VISHIK}, \cite{Robinson}, and \cite{Temam-Infinite} for some results in this direction for the case of autonomous Navier-Stokes and other autonomous equations of mathematical physics.
 Second, there are a lot of conducting materials that cannot be characterized by Newtonian fluids.
 To overcome these two problems one generally has to use other model of fluids or some perturbation of the Newtonian law.
-This has motivated scientists to consider (conducting) fluids models that allow $ {\mathbf{T}}$ being a nonlinear function of $\mathcal{E}(\bu)$.
+This has motivated scientists to consider (conducting) fluid models that allow $ {\mathbf{T}}$ being a nonlinear function of $\mathcal{E}(\bu)$.
 Fluids in the latter class are called Non-Newtonian fluids.
-We refer for example to the introduction of Biskamp's book \cite{BISKAMP} for some examples of these Non-Newtonian conducting fluids.
 In \cite{LADY1} and \cite {LADY2}, Ladyzhenskaya considered a model of nonlinear fluids whose reduced stress tensor ${\mathbf{T}}(\mathcal{E}(\bu))$ satisfies